lywang1016/lywang1016.github.io/content/project/excavator aes baidu/index.md

 ---
 title: Excavator Autonomous Driving
-summary: This is a big project.
+summary: This project involves a wide range of technologies.
 My research and works on this has three directions, excavator arm motion planning, trajectory optimization, and control, crawler excavator base motion planning and control, and task-level planning involving decision-making.
 tags:
   - Reinforcement Learning
   - Wheeled Robot